upnext/blekit-android/README.md

 ##How to use this library

-The easiest and most desirable way is to use the bianry version (as a AAR library) and put in your project.
+The easiest and preferable method is to use the binary version (as an AAR library) and place this in your project.

 ###Permissions required by library
-The library requires following permissions in order to function properly:
+The library requires the following permissions in order to function properly:

-* `android.permission.INTERNET` - required to fetch configuration from given URL
+* `android.permission.INTERNET` - required to fetch configuration from a given URL
 * `android.permission.BLUETOOTH` - required to perfom Bluetooth LE scans
 * `android.permission.BLUETOOTH_ADMIN` - required to check if Bluetooth is turned on

 ###Android Studio/Gradle
-* Download latest binary version [AAR file](https://github.com/upnext/blekit-android/releases/download/v0.5.0/AndroidBLEKitLibrary-0.5.0.aar)
+* Download the latest binary version [AAR file](htt://link.to.aar)
 * Create a /libs directory inside your project and copy the AAR file there.
 * Edit your build.gradle file, and add a "flatDir" entry to your repositories: